REI-Bench: Can Embodied Agents Understand Vague Human Instructions in Task Planning?¶

 -

-Effectiveness of a simple method: TOCC is essentially a two-step decoupling of "understand first, then plan," requiring no additional training or new modules.
-This simplicity reflects accurate diagnosis of the root cause—returning to the fundamental software engineering principle of separation of concerns.
+Effective Simplicity: TOCC is essentially a "understand then plan" decoupling.
+Its effectiveness reflects an accurate localization of the root cause—returning to the fundamental principle of "Separation of Concerns."

 Limitations & Future Work¶